| | By Ian Sample Picking up a design tip from the penguins. IN AN old

 ''In Nature,'' says Dr Vincent, ''the good designs eat the bad,

+it's as simple as that.''
 Even so, it's hard to imagine how Nature, using ''the

 dumb mechanism of natural selection'', as Dawson puts it, can outsmart